patrick21081995/Viskositas_Academic/README.md

 ## GUI

-Using tkinter (https://docs.python.org/3/library/tkinter.html) package the Viskositas Academic GUI applcation was developed (_viskositas_academic_GUI.py_ file).
+Using tkinter (https://docs.python.org/3/library/tkinter.html) package the Viskositas Academic GUI application was developed (_viskositas_academic_GUI.py_ file).
 The application has various functionalities (e.g. Cut, Copy, Paste, Delete, reports generation, open files), and is **FREE TO USE!**

 # Contact